H. P. Skoglund: Early life

-Skoglund was born July 5, 1903 in Starbuck, Minnesota.
-He graduated St. Olaf College in 1925 and turned down the opportunity to work for his family’s lumber business to move to Minneapolis, where he found a job as a clerk for the C.J.
+Skoglund was born July 5, 1903, in Starbuck, Minnesota.
+He graduated from St. Olaf College in 1925 and turned down the opportunity to work for his family’s lumber business to move to Minneapolis, where he found a job as a clerk for the C.J.
 Hoigaard Company.
 In 1929 he was named secretary of the company.

 North American Life and Casualty

 In 1933, Skoglund became the president of the North American Life and Casualty Company.
 The thirty-year-old Skoglund was the youngest president in the life insurance industry.
 One month after taking over, Skoglund fired all 160 of the company's salesman and started over with four salesmen.
 He then focused on selling low-cost hospital and accident insurance with the idea that this would eventually attract new life insurance customers.
 By 1941 the number of NALAC's active life insurance policies had increased sixfold.
 In 1947 the company joined Investors Diversified Services to provide term life insurance for people purchasing investment fund shares.
 This arrangement lasted until 1957, when IDS started its own life insurance company.
 The company expanded into Canada and in the 1960s began marketing to working women.
 By 1960, the company had $1 billion in active policies.
 In 1964 NALAC passed the $2 billion mark.
-He retired in 1974 and moved to Sun City, Arizona.
+Skoglund retired in 1974 and moved to Sun City, Arizona.